sagemath/sage/CODE_OF_CONDUCT.md

-gender identity or expression, language, national origin, neurotype, phenotype, political beliefs, profession, race, religion, sexual orientation, socioeconomic status, subculture, and technical ability, to the extent that these do not conflict with this code of conduct.
+gender identity or expression, language, national origin, neurotype, phenotype, political beliefs, profession, race, religion, sexual orientation, socioeconomic status, subculture, and technical ability, to the extent that these do not conflict with this Code of Conduct.

 Though we welcome people fluent in all languages, Sage development is conducted in English.